-The Sexual Assault Response Team (SART)
+The Sexual Assault Resource Team (SART)

-Trinity College maintains a Sexual Assault Response Team (SART).
+Trinity College maintains a Sexual Assault Resource Team (SART).
 SART members offer support, guidance, referrals, and information.
-SART members are trained to provide a prompt and thorough response to victims of all forms of alleged sexual harassment. https://www.trincoll.edu/campus-safety/SART/
+They are trained to provide a prompt and thorough response to victims of all forms of alleged sexual harassment. www.trincoll.edu/Campus-Safety/SART